NifTK/NiftyNet/config/README.md

 `-1` or unspecified indicating to use the latest available trained model in `model_dir`.

 ###### `save_seg_dir`
-Prediction directory name
+Prediction directory name.
+If it's a relative path, it is set to be relative to [`model_dir`](#model_dir).

 ###### `output_interp_order`
-Interpolation order of the network output.
+Interpolation order of the network outputs.

 ## Global-settings